-To reset the offending URL, and ensure the URL is added to the next Spybot update, click on the URL your browser has been redirected to.
-At the top of the screen, click on the Change button.
-Enter the new URL.
-After changing the URL, mail the offending address to firstname.lastname@example.org.
-The URL will be added to the list of known bad URLs.
+To reset the offending URL and ensure the URL is added to the next Spybot update, click on the URL your browser has been redirected to.
+At the top of the screen, click on the Change button and enter the new URL.
+Mail the offending address to firstname.lastname@example.org, and the URL will be added to the list of known bad URLs.

-Spybot comes with its own hosts file that contains an extensive list of Web sites known for spyware that you can view on the Hosts File tab.
+Spybotcomes with its own hosts file, which contains an extensive list of Web sites known for spyware; you can view this list on the Hosts File tab.
 When this file is installed, no content from any of the sites in it will be displayed.
 To install the Spybot hosts file, click on the Hosts File tab.

-The System Startup menu lists all programs that are started when Windows is started.
-This menu allows the user to change the path to a Startup program, or change the command used to execute the program.
+The System Startup menu lists all programs that are started when Windows is launched.
+This menu allows the user to change the path to a Startup program or change the command used to execute the program.
 You can also delete any program from Startup or insert a program to be started with Windows.

-One good feature of this menu is the ability to add and configure new startup programs.
+One good feature of this menu is that it gives you the ability to add and configure new startup programs.
 To add a new program to the Startup list, click on the Insert button at the top of the screen.
-Make the program available to All Users On Startup, or only to the Present User.
+Make the program available to All Users On Startup or only to the Present User.
 Select how the program will be run.
 There are three selections available: